Master of Nonprofit Organizations (MNO): Creating Visionary Leaders in Nonprofit Management

-Founded 32 years ago as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University is at the forefront of training future leaders in the nonprofit, health care, and public sectors.
+Founded in 1984 as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University is at the forefront of training future leaders in the nonprofit, health care, and public sectors.
 It provides the essential tools you need to lead a nonprofit and carry out its mission ethically and effectively, featuring an innovative curriculum that emphasizes leadership, strategic planning, revenue development, finance, organization management, ethics, and use of data.

 On behalf of the Dean and faculty of the Mandel School, I invite you to learn more about the Master of Nonprofit Organizations (MNO) degree program.
 Work in the nonprofit sector is rewarding, but it presents unique challenges and demands for those who seek to take on leadership roles.
 The Mandel School has three decades of experience in delivering graduate education to prepare nonprofit leaders to meet the demands required by the sector.
 We invite you to explore the MNO degree program and learn how it can help you better achieve your career objectives and personal goals.